 A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of mathematics materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
-Prerequisite: Admission to TEP.
+Prerequisite: admission to TEP

-MTH 4490 Senior Seminar (1-3 hours variable credit)
+MTH 4490 Senior Seminar (1 to 3 credit hours)

 Individualized study of a topic in mathematics culminating in a written and oral presentation.
-Prerequisites: MTH 3318 and senior status.
+Prerequisites: MTH 3318 and senior status

-MTH 4491/4492 Guided Independent Research (3)
+MTH 4491-92Guided Independent Research (1 to 3 credit

-Additional information is indexed under Guided Independent Research and Study.
+Additional information is indexed under Independent Study and Research.

-MTH 4493-4494 Guided Independent Study (3)
+MTH 4493-94Guided Independent Study (1 to 3 credit hours)

-Additional information is indexed under Guided Independent Research and Study.
+Additional information is indexed under Independent Study and Research.